 The future of leadership learning for a digital-first world isn’t just about technology: It’s about developing flexible, trustworthy, and human-oriented leaders.
 From accreditation to personalization, from soft skills to inclusivity, the way we develop leaders is evolving rapidly.

 Institutions that seize these changes will develop leaders who lead as well as administer.
-In the future, leadership learning will continue to be a critical investment for businesses, as well as the people who will lead them into the future.
+In the future, leadership learning will remain a critical investment for businesses and for the people who will lead them.